NET WORTH: $1.6 billion

 SOURCE of WEALTH: Cofounder, Alpha Investment Management

-FINE ART: Berggruen’s father was a well-known art collector and dealer for a number of 20th century masters, including Pablo Picasso, so it’s not surprising that Berggruen is a major benefactor for the arts.
-He’s also on the board of Los Angeles County Museum of Art, and a member of the internation council of Berggruen Museum in Berlin, where the bulk of his father’s collection, worth an estimated $450 million, is now housed.
-In addition to making acquisitions for these organizations and helping organization fundraising drives, he also contributes smaller amounts through the Nicolas Berggruen Charitable Foundation to organizations such as the Museum of Contemporary Art in Los Angeles, the Portland Art Museum, and the National Museum Association.
-Berggruen also recently opened the Berggruen Philosophy and Culture Center, and contributed to a $1 million award, for the center's "idea contest."
+ARTS & CULTURE: Berggruen’s father Heinz Berggruen was a well-known art collector and dealer for a number of 20th century masters, including Pablo Picasso, so it is not surprising that Berggruen is a major benefactor of the arts.
+He is on the board of Los Angeles County Museum of Art, and a member of the internation council of Berggruen Museum in Berlin, where the bulk of his father’s collection is now housed.
+In addition to making acquisitions for these organizations and helping organization fundraising drives, he also contributes smaller amounts through the Nicolas Berggruen Charitable Foundation to organizations such as the Museum of Contemporary Art in Los Angeles, the Portland Art Museum, Tate Americas Foundation, and the National Museums Association.